danishebadulla326/NSA/README.md

 # Replication Instructions for "Normalized Space Alignment: A Versatile Metric for Representation Space Discrepancy Minimization"

 This repository contains code and instructions for replicating the results of the paper titled "Normalized Space Alignment: A Versatile Metric for Representation Space Discrepancy Minimization."
-The experiments are divided into three parts: **NSA - AutoEncoder**, **Adversarial Analysis**, and **GNN Analysis**.
+The experiments are divided into four parts: **NSA - AutoEncoder**, **Adversarial Analysis**, **GNN Analysis** and **CNN Analysis**.
 Follow the steps below to replicate the results:

 ## Requirements
 - cuda 11.7